artsandmetaphysics/goodlifeodyssey/documents/source-theories-and-genesis-1-11.md

 > <span class="y">⁵ Noah did everything that Yahweh commanded him.</span>
 > <span class="p">⁶ Noah was six hundred years old when the flood of waters came on the earth.</span> <span class="y">⁷ Noah went into the ship with his sons, his wife, and his sons’ wives, because of the floodwaters. ⁸ Clean animals, unclean animals, birds, and everything that creeps on the ground</span> <span class="p">⁹ went by pairs to Noah into the ship, male and female, as God commanded Noah.</span> <span class="y">¹⁰ After the seven days, the floodwaters came on the earth.</span> <span class="p">¹¹ In the six hundredth year of Noah’s life, in the second month, on the seventeenth day of the month, on that day all the fountains of the great deep burst open, and the sky’s windows opened.</span> <span class="y">¹² It rained on the earth forty days and forty nights.</span>
 > <span class="p">¹³ In the same day Noah, and Shem, Ham, and Japheth—the sons of Noah—and Noah’s wife and the three wives of his sons with them, entered into the ship— ¹⁴ they, and every animal after its kind, all the livestock after their kind, every creeping thing that creeps on the earth after its kind, and every bird after its kind, every bird of every sort. ¹⁵ Pairs from all flesh with the breath of life in them went into the ship to Noah. ¹⁶ Those who went in, went in male and female of all flesh, as God commanded him;</span> <span class="y">then Yahweh shut him in. ¹⁷ The flood was forty days on the earth.
 The waters increased, and lifted up the ship, and it was lifted up above the earth.</span> <span class="p">¹⁸ The waters rose, and increased greatly on the earth; and the ship floated on the surface of the waters. ¹⁹ The waters rose very high on the earth.
 All the high mountains that were under the whole sky were covered. ²⁰ The waters rose fifteen cubits higher, and the mountains were covered. ²¹ All flesh died that moved on the earth, including birds, livestock, animals, every creeping thing that creeps on the earth, and every man.</span> <span class="y">²² All on the dry land, in whose nostrils was the breath of the spirit of life, died. ²³ Every living thing was destroyed that was on the surface of the ground, including man, livestock, creeping things, and birds of the sky.
 They were destroyed from the earth.
 Only Noah was left, and those who were with him in the ship.</span> <span class="p">²⁴ The waters flooded the earth one hundred fifty days.</span>
 > <span class="p">¹ God remembered Noah, all the animals, and all the livestock that were with him in the ship; and God made a wind to pass over the earth.
-The waters subsided. ² The deep’s fountains and the sky’s windows were also stopped, and the rain from the sky was restrained.</span> <span class="y">³ The waters continually receded from the earth.
-After the end of one hundred fifty days the waters receded.</span> <span class="p">⁴ The ship rested in the seventh month, on the seventeenth day of the month, on Ararat’s mountains. ⁵ The waters receded continually until the tenth month.
+The waters subsided. ² The deep’s fountains and the sky’s windows were also stopped, and the rain from the sky was restrained.</span> <span class="y">³ The waters continually receded from the earth.</span> <span class="p">After the end of one hundred fifty days the waters receded. ⁴ The ship rested in the seventh month, on the seventeenth day of the month, on Ararat’s mountains. ⁵ The waters receded continually until the tenth month.
 In the tenth month, on the first day of the month, the tops of the mountains were visible.</span>
 > <span class="y">⁶ At the end of forty days, Noah opened the window of the ship which he had made, ⁷ and he sent out a raven.
 It went back and forth, until the waters were dried up from the earth. ⁸ He himself sent out a dove to see if the waters were abated from the surface of the ground, ⁹ but the dove found no place to rest her foot, and she returned into the ship to him, for the waters were on the surface of the whole earth.
 He put out his hand, and took her, and brought her to him into the ship. ¹⁰ He waited yet another seven days; and again he sent the dove out of the ship. ¹¹ The dove came back to him at evening and, behold, in her mouth was a freshly plucked olive leaf.
 So Noah knew that the waters were abated from the earth. ¹² He waited yet another seven days, and sent out the dove; and she didn’t return to him any more.</span>
 > <span class="p">¹³ In the six hundred first year, in the first month, the first day of the month, the waters were dried up from the earth.</span> <span class="y">Noah removed the covering of the ship, and looked.
 He saw that the surface of the ground was dry.</span> <span class="p">¹⁴ In the second month, on the twenty-seventh day of the month, the earth was dry.</span>
 > <span class="p">¹⁵ God spoke to Noah, saying, ¹⁶ “Go out of the ship, you, your wife, your sons, and your sons’ wives with you. ¹⁷ Bring out with you every living thing that is with you of all flesh, including birds, livestock, and every creeping thing that creeps on the earth, that they may breed abundantly in the earth, and be fruitful, and multiply on the earth.”</span>